CityOfLosAngeles/aqueduct/dags/public-health/covid19/README.md

 ## Prior Updates to Workflow
 ### COVID-19 Case Data
-**4/1/2020 update:** To reconcile the mutiple schemas from JHU and NYT for our US table, we use Aqueduct, our shared pipeline for building ETLs and scheduling batch jobs.
+**4/1/2020 update:** To reconcile the multiple schemas from JHU and NYT for our US table, we use Aqueduct, our shared pipeline for building ETLs and scheduling batch jobs.

 * **US:** Use NYT county-level time-series data up through 3/31.
 Then, schedule a job that pulls JHU county-level time-series data (which is updated hourly).
 Append those into one time-series dataset and calculate state totals.